 U.S. Citizen Services

-Welcome to the American Citizen Services website of the U.S. Embassy in Djibouti.
+Welcome to the U.S. Citizen Services website of the U.S. Embassy in Djibouti.
 The consular section is committed to providing information and assistance to U.S. citizens visiting or living in Djibouti.
+Click here for general information about visiting or living in Djibouti.

 U.S. Embassy Djibouti